Democratic Union Party (Syria)

 The Democratic Union Party (Partiya Yekîtiya Demokrat, /ku/, PYD; حزب الاتحاد الديمقراطي; ܓܒܐ ܕܚܘܝܕܐ ܕܝܡܩܪܐܛܝܐ) is a Kurdish left-wing political party established on 20 September 2003 in northern Syria.
-It is a founding member of the National Coordination Body for Democratic Change.
+It is a founding member of the National Coordination Committee for Democratic Change.
 It is the leading political party among Syrian Kurds.
-The PYD was established as a Syrian branch of the Kurdistan Workers Party (PKK) in 2003, and both organizations are still closely affiliated through the Kurdistan Communities Union (KCK).
+The PYD was established as a Syrian branch of the Kurdistan Workers' Party (PKK) in 2003, and both organizations are still closely affiliated through the Kurdistan Communities Union (KCK).

 Ideology

 On its website, the PYD describes itself as believing in "social equality, justice and the freedom of belief" as well as "pluralism and the freedom of political parties".
 It describes itself as "striving for a democratic solution that includes the recognition of cultural, national and political rights, and develops and enhances their peaceful struggle to be able to govern themselves in a multicultural, democratic society."
 The PYD is a member of the Kurdistan Communities Union (KCK) and also a consultative member of the Socialist International.
 The PYD and the PKK are closely affiliated through the Kurdistan Communities Union (KCK).
-The PYD has adopted democratic confederalism as its main ideology and have implemented the ideas of Murray Bookchin and Abdullah Öcalan in the AANES, where hundreds of neighborhood-based communes have established across northeastern Syria.
+The PYD has adopted democratic confederalism as its main ideology and have implemented the ideas of Murray Bookchin and Abdullah Öcalan in the DAANES, where hundreds of neighborhood-based communes have established across northeastern Syria.

 Like its sister organisations in the KCK umbrella, the PYD is critical of nationalism, including Kurdish nationalism, in contrast to the Kurdish nationalist aims of the Kurdish National Council.

 History

 Origins and foundation

 In order to exert pressure on regional rivals, former Syrian President Hafez al-Assad supported Kurdish factions in neighboring Iraqi and Turkish Kurdistan.
 In 1975, Assad offered the Iraqi Kurdish leader Jalal Talabani a safe haven in Damascus to form his new Patriotic Union of Kurdistan (PUK) Party.
-From the 1980s until the late 1990s, Assad also supported the PKK against his regional rival Turkey, similarly providing a safe haven for PKK leader Abdullah Ocalan and allowing the PKK to use Syrian Kurdistan as a base of operations.
+From the 1980s until the late 1990s, Assad also supported the PKK against his regional rival Turkey, similarly providing a safe haven for PKK leader Abdullah Öcalan and allowing the PKK to use Syrian Kurdistan as a base of operations.

 In 1998, the Syrian government banned Kurdish political parties and organizations, including the PUK and PKK, withdrawing its support and forcing them to leave Syria.
 During a meeting in Kobane in October 1998, Öcalan attempted to lay the foundations of a new party, which aim was obstructed by the Syrian secret service.
 In 2003, a second attempt led to the establishment of the PYD by Syrian Kurds.
 At the same year, Salih Muslim left the Kurdistan Democratic Party of Syria (KDP-S), an affiliate of the Kurdistan Democratic Party of Iraq, and joined the newly formed PYD.